BRIEF HISTORICAL SUMMARY

 If you want to help end the suffering caused by extreme conformation, join the Great Dane preservation movement: sign and share our petition, write to your breed club and ask them to take a stance, issue a public statement and contact the FCI to lend their support to the cause.

-Our petition with 3247 signatures from Great Dane breeders, exhibitors, judges, enthusiasts and supporters from around the world has been received by the President of the FCI, Rafael de Santiago and the Presidents of the Federation’s Scientific & Standards Commissions.
+Our previous petition with 3247 signatures from Great Dane breeders, exhibitors, judges, enthusiasts and supporters from around the world has been received by the President of the FCI, Rafael de Santiago and the Presidents of the Federation’s Scientific & Standards Commissions.
 The FCI Scientific Commission replied to us that they will take action against the hypertype trend and condemned categorically this deviation from normal and healthy standards (see the reply).

 Come together and make sure that measures are urgently taken against breeding for extreme features that cause suffering to dogs.

 Every individual, every club and canine society needs to send a strong message to their canine organisations: the Great Dane is in grave danger; this situation is unacceptable and action must be taken to protect dogs from torture breeding.